pgRouting/website/_sources/download.txt

 If you want to install the current development version, check out the source from pgRouting Git repository.

-Linux / OS X Packages
+Linux / OS X / BSD Packages
 -------------------------------------------------------------------------------

 * DEB packages: